 We may be subject to securities class action or other litigation.
-For example, securities class action litigation has often been brought against a company following periods of volatility in the market price of its securities, such as the one we are currently experiencing from the COVID-19 pandemic.
+For example, securities class action litigation has often been brought against a company following periods of volatility in the market price of its securities.
 Litigation can be lengthy, expensive, and divert management's attention and resources.
 Results cannot be predicted with certainty and an adverse outcome in litigation could result in monetary damages or injunctive relief.
 Further, any payments made in settlement may directly reduce our revenue under U.S. GAAP and could negatively impact our operating results for the period.
 For all of these reasons, litigation could seriously harm our business, results of operations, financial condition or cash flows.